Collegeville/CW20/WorkshopResources/WhitePapers/SoftwareReliabilityEngineering.md

 [SaaP] readers who don't like or see how the word *site* applies should consider a slight adaptation, *Software reliability engineering*.
-It is concerned with the work involved in ensuring a deployed software product is and remains useable and effective to its users and in responding to incidents relating to the use of the software itself or some operational aspect of the computing enviornment in which the software is being used.
+It is concerned with the work involved in ensuring a deployed software product is and remains usable and effective to its users and in responding to incidents relating to the use of the software itself or some operational aspect of the computing environment in which the software is being used.

-While *Customer Support* is focused primarily on *responding to user inquiries*, **Software** reliability engineering is focused on the continous investment of effort and evolution of best practices to craft and carry out *small corrective actions*, often in the form of improved automation, aimed at continously improving the software and/or its processes and artifacts.
+While *Customer Support* is focused primarily on *responding to user inquiries*, **Software** reliability engineering is focused on the continuous investment of effort and evolution of best practices to craft and carry out *small corrective actions*, often in the form of improved automation, aimed at continuously improving the software and/or its processes and artifacts.
 This focus and these activities represent a [fusion](https://medium.com/@aHev/why-ux-researchers-should-learn-sre-practices-a2b213e69a8a>) of aspects of Google's [Site Reliability Engineering][SRE] process (sometimes also